-This article is about Brain Tanning a squirrel the old way that you just scraped off the pavement, or harvested during squirrel hunting season.
-Our goal here is to turn the hide into a soft and beautiful pelt that will not only honor the animal, but will bring you enjoyment for years to come.
+How to brain tan a squirrel that you just scraped off the pavement.
+Or harvested during squirrel hunting season.
+Our goal here is to turn the hide into a soft and beautiful pelt.
+One that will not only honor the animal but will bring you enjoyment for years to come.
 As the name implies, we will be using the squirrel’s brains to tan its own hide.
 So save those brains!

 1. Check your local fish & game laws about removing dead animals from the highways for personal use; in many states, it is illegal.
 (Check with them for a permit, it should be free.)

-2. Wild animal can carry all kinds of nasty critters like ticks and fleas, which may stay in the fur of the animal for quite a long time after the host animal has expired.
+2. Wild animals can carry all kinds of nasty critters like ticks and fleas, which may stay in the fur of the animal for a time after the host animal has expired.

 So always, carry sturdy plastic bags in your rig along with disposable gloves for handling any road kill you may come upon.